ollipa/chainmock/README.md

 - [flexmock](https://github.com/flexmock/flexmock): Chainmock's API is heavily
   inspired by flexmock.
 Flexmock doesn't use standard library unittest and it has fully custom mocking implementation.
-Compared to flexmock, chainmock has more familiar API if you have been using standard library unittest.
-Chainmock also supports async mocking and partial argument matching.
+Compared to flexmock, chainmock has more familiar API if you have been using standard library unittest and Chainmock also supports async mocking and partial argument matching.
 - [pytest-mock](https://github.com/pytest-dev/pytest-mock/): Similar to
   chainmock, pytest-mock is a wrapper for standard library unittest.
-However, pytest-mock doesn't provide any extra functionality and it exposes unittest mocks directly to the user.
+However, pytest-mock doesn't provide any extra functionality as it just exposes unittest mocks directly to the user.

 ## Contributing